matt-taylor/command_tower/README.md

 ## Available Models

-ApiEngineBase provides several Models at the in the root namespace.
+CommandTower provides several Models at the in the root namespace.
 Core Models like `User` and `UserSecret` are readily available.
 Don't forget!
 You can add additional methods to these classes by opening them back up.

 For more info, check out [Models ReadMe](doc/models.md)